 Good app alternatives to Duolingo Japanese

 LingoDeer currently offers two Japanese courses with more in development (along with many other languages).
 The tasks you do in each thematic lesson are more varied than Duolingo, which helps you remember what you have learned more easily.

 The Learning Tips for each lesson contain detailed explanations for the grammar and usage of the words and phrases you learn.
 These are often more detailed than those in a textbook!The audio is very helpful for pronunciation – better than most of the other apps I’ve tried because everything has been spoken by native Japanese speakers.
-Plus, like many language learning apps, motivational tools like a streak tracker and levels are built in, along with a useful spaced-repetition flashcard review tool.
+Plus, like many language learning apps, motivational tools like a streak tracker and levels are built in.
 LingoDeer is available as a web app and as native apps on iOS and Android.

 Kanji alive is ideal for learning how to read, pronounce and write kanji.
 You can sort the kanji by popular textbooks, reading, pronunciation – almost any order in which you are studying them.
 Each character animation is written by pen, showing you how a real person would write it.
 Plus, you can see how the kanji look using both the common and historical fonts actually used in Japan on signs and in print.
 Kanji alive is a free and open source web app, which means it works on all platforms and devices.

 If you like visual mnemonics and silliness, Dr Moku has developed a set of apps to learn katakana, hiragana and kanji.
 Dr Moku’s apps are available on iOS and Android.

 What apps do you use for learning Japanese?
 What’s your experience like learning with Duolingo?
 Tell me what you think in the comments down below.